 Anita McIntyre, MD

 Anita McIntyre, MD, a private practice physician with Obstetrics & Gynecology Associates in Silverdale, joined Harrison’s Board of Directors in 2013.
-She currently serves as Chief of Harrison’s OB-Gyn department and is a past president of the Kitsap County Medical Society.
-Dr. McInytre volunteers on medical team mission trips with Children of the Nations®.
+She recently served as Chief of Harrison’s OB-Gyn department and is a past president of the Kitsap County Medical Society.
+Dr. McIntyre volunteers on medical team mission trips with Children of the Nations®.

 Chris Rieland joined Harrison's Board of Directors in 2014.
 She is the President and CEO of Pacific Northwest Title of Kitsap County and has been in the title and escrow business for over three decades working in many capacities.
 She founded PNWT of Kitsap in 1990 and has grown the company to be the dominant title and escrow company on the peninsula consistently achieving No. 1 market share.
 She’s been very active in day-to-day business management and has held many civic leadership roles.